Republicans risk becoming face of delta surge as key GOP governors oppose anti-covid measures

 “It is a bedrock conservative principle that — whenever possible — decisions should be made at the level of government closest to the people,” said Michael Steel, a longtime Republican strategist who was a top aide to former House speaker John A. Boehner (R-Ohio).
 “A state-level mandate that overrides local school boards’ decisions seems to contradict that principle.”

-Some current and former Republicans said they believe a worsening covid-19 surge could eventually force governors to change course.
+Some current and former Republicans said they think a worsening covid-19 surge could eventually force governors to change course.

 “I do think as this begins to take more and more of a toll, the political reality may begin to shift,” said Arkansas state Sen. Jim Hendren (I), a former GOP leader in the state legislature who this year left the party.
 “We are literally at a crisis.”